levikoskan/propertyPredictor/README.md

 # propertyPredictor
-App that will predict the likely hood that a property will appreciate in the short to mid term
+App that will predict the likelihood that a property will appreciate in the short to mid term

 tech used: